 Evening with Mike Massimino Lecture

-Massimino’s lecture at the JetBlue Sky Theater Planetarium was part of the Cradle of Aviation’s Museum Countdown to Apollo at 50, celebrating the 50th anniversary of Apollo 11 moon landing on July 20, 1969.
+Massimino’s lecture at the JetBlue Sky Theater Planetarium was part of the Cradle of Aviation Museum’s Countdown to Apollo at 50, a multiyear celebration of the 50th anniversary of the Apollo 11 moon landing on July 20, 1969.

-When a young audience member asked Massimino how he became an astronaut, he went into great detail, including how the Cradle of Aviation Museum played an key role when he was growing up.
+When a young audience member asked Massimino how he became an astronaut, he went into great detail, including how the Cradle of Aviation Museum played a key role when he was growing up.

-Massimino showed a photo where he was using a keyboard while on the space shuttle to write the first tweet ever from space.
-He sent this message to Johnson Space Center so they could post it on his @Astro_Mike twitter feed:
+In one of the photos Massimino displayed on the dome, he was in the space shuttle writing the first tweet ever from space.
+Here’s that message he sent to Johnson Space Center, so they could post it on his @Astro_Mike twitter feed: